What kind of materials can Maslow cut?

 You keep listing the price as "under $500" but the complete kit is $350.
 What's up with that?

-We didn't want to say for $350 because you still have to buy two bricks, two sheets of plywood, and three 2x4s to put your kit together.
+We didn't want to say for $350 because you still have to buy two bricks, two sheets of plywood, and four 2x4s to put your kit together.
 If you don't have a fixed base router already, you will have to buy one of those too.
 Additionally, you may want to purchase the Z-Axis Kit which is $60.
 If you don't own a router, the total comes out to be about $500.

 What router would you recommend?